Brasileodactylus: Description

-Brasileodactylus was a medium-sized pterosaur with a wingspan of approximately 4 m and a body mass of 10 kg.
+Brasileodactylus is a medium-sized pterosaur with a wingspan of approximately 4 m and a body mass of 10 kg.
 It had a long pointed snout and conical teeth that in the extreme front of the jaws were long, thin and forward pointing.
 Unlike some other Brazilian pterosaurs it had no crest on the snout or lower jaw but might have had one on the back of the skull.

 Classification

 Kellner first assigned Brasileodactylus to the Ornithocheiridae.
 In 1991 he changed that to a more cautious Pterodactyloidea incertae sedis.
 In 2000 he affirmed a close affinity to the Anhangueridae.
 David Unwin in 2001 considered the form part of Anhanguera but later retracted.
 Eberhard Frey in 2003 thought it was a species of Coloborhynchus.
 In 2007 Unwin and David Martill suggested Ludodactylus was a junior synonym of Brasileodactylus.

 Below is a cladogram showing the results of a phylogenetic analysis presented by Andres et al., 2014.